 All drugs, including prescription and illegal drugs, pose serious health consequences to those who abuse them.
 There are four categories of drugs, and each affects the body in different ways.
 Hallucinogens, narcotics, stimulants, and depressants are addictive and can produce withdrawal symptoms when a user stops taking them.

 Understanding the differences between each drug category, the side effects they produce, and the withdrawal symptoms associated with each can help those struggling with addiction make choices towards recovery and healing.
 Those who are addicted to drugs should not try to attempt quitting abruptly but rather seek the advice and counsel of their health care provider or an experienced substance abuse treatment center.

-Early recognition of drug abuse and addiction, as well as knowing the four categories of drugs and how they affect the body, can help prevent the consequences associated with long-term drug use.
-Hallucinogens or dissociative drugs include a number of natural and man-made substances known for altering mood, sensory awareness, and perception.
+The first of the four categories of drugs we’ll discuss is hallucinogens.
+Hallucinogens, or dissociative drugs, include a number of natural and man-made substances known for altering mood, sensory awareness, and perception.
 Examples of hallucinogenic drugs include lysergic acid diethylamide (LSD), marijuana, 3,4-methylenedioxy-N-methylamphetamine (MDMA, Ecstasy, or “Molly”), synthetic marijuana (K2, Spice), peyote, 4-phosphoryloxy-N, N-dimethyltryptamine (psilocybin, “magic mushrooms”) and phencyclidine (PCP).
 Cultures worldwide have used various hallucinogens for centuries as part of religious or spiritual ceremonies.
 This in part helped lead to their popularity as drugs of abuse.
 As many hallucinogens occur naturally in mushrooms and plants, they are one of the oldest categories of drugs used by humans.

 As hallucinogenic drugs enter the bloodstream and brain, a variety of effects are experienced.
 Most notable are sensations of being out of the body, having an altered sense of perception, and deeper awareness of surroundings.
 Hallucinogens provide a sense of perception not based on reality produced through the normal five senses: sight, hearing, taste, touch, and smell.
-There is no real cause for the perception experienced, only that of the drug’s effect on the brain, nervous system, and bodily organs.
+Of course, there is no real cause for the perception experienced, only that of the drug’s effect on the brain, nervous system, and bodily organs.
 Many find the effects of hallucinogenic drugs otherworldly or spiritual in nature.
 Those who want to change their perception of reality use hallucinogens; some are bored, while others may be curious and feel they may have a deeper connection to themselves, others, or the physical and spiritual world.

-Opioids, opiates, and narcotics are confusing terms that many use interchangeably.
+Opioids and opiates are confusing terms that many use interchangeably.
 “Opioid” is a broad term that refers to a drug that responds to the body’s opioid receptors.
 Opioid receptors reside in the gastrointestinal tract and spinal cord as well as the brain.
 When using the term “opioid,” one is speaking about any drug that affects or attaches to opioid receptors, such as heroin, opium, codeine, fentanyl, methadone, oxycodone (Oxycontin), or morphine.
 Opioids include natural and synthetic drugs that attach to opioid receptors and produce side effects such as numbing pain and creating a sensation of relaxation and euphoria in the body.
 Opioids are highly addicting drugs that carry a long withdrawal process that can be life-threatening if not properly managed.

 Opium is one of the world’s oldest drugs and originates in the poppy plant.
 The term “opiate” signifies that a drug has derived from opium and does not include synthetic drugs such as methadone.
 All opiates are extremely addictive and result in various side effects in the body.
 These include effects in the spinal cord, brain stem, and limbic system, as these areas contain opioid receptors.
 Opiates’ effects on the limbic system include feeling pleasant emotions, satisfaction, and a sense of peace.
 When opiates affect the brain stem, they numb sensations of pain, suppress cough, slow breathing, and increase relaxation.
 Because opiates attach to receptors in the spinal cord, they suppress the nervous system, thereby reducing feelings of pain.
 Opiates are powerful drugs that can reduce pain following critical and life-threatening injuries.